-The Company's finished goods inventory decreased 600 units during 2012 and remains below optimal levels to support rapid fulfillment of distributor demand.
+The Company's finished goods inventory increased 12,100 units during 2013 and remains below optimal levels to support rapid fulfillment of distributor demand.
 The Company has a goal of replenishing its finished goods inventory in future periods to levels that will better serve its customers.
+This replenishment could increase the FIFO value of finished goods inventory by as much as \$30 million from the current level upon the attainment of the desired levels of finished goods inventory.

-Distributor inventories of the Company's products decreased 76,400 units during 2012 and are significantly below the optimal level to support rapid fulfillment of retailer demand.
+Distributor inventories of the Company's products increased 145,900 units during 2013, but remain below the optimal level to support rapid fulfillment of retailer demand.